top of page

 WHAT SIZE CRATE

 Crating is truly a good thing, especially since dogs are denning animals.
-And it should never be sure as incarceration or punishment.
-(More on that in another post.)
+And it should never be used as incarceration or punishment.
+(There is more on that in IT'S NOT JAIL TIME.)

 Now that we have that out of the way, let me explaining what “denning” means.
 Your dog is a den animals, just like coyotes and wolves, bears, raccoons . . . the list goes on.